Human trafficking in Bolivia

-Bolivia is a source country for men, women, and children who are subjected to human trafficking, specifically conditions of forced prostitution and forced labor within the country or abroad.
-A large number of Bolivians are found in conditions of forced labor in Argentina, Brazil, Chile, Peru, Spain, and the United States in sweatshops, factories, and agriculture.
-Within the country, young Bolivian women and girls from rural areas are subjected to forced prostitution in urban areas.
-Members of indigenous communities, particularly in the Chaco region, are at risk of forced labor within the country.
-A significant number of Bolivian children are subjected to conditions of forced labor in mining, agriculture, and as domestic servants, and reports indicate some parents sell or rent out their children for forced labor in mining and agriculture near border areas with Peru.
-The country's porous borders facilitate the movement of undocumented migrants, some of whom may be trafficked.
-In one case, Bolivian authorities identified 26 Haitian children who were en route to Brazil for possible forced labor and forced prostitution.
+In 2010, Bolivia was a source country for men, women, and children who were subjected to human trafficking, specifically conditions of forced prostitution and forced labor within the country or abroad.
+A large number of Bolivians were found in conditions of forced labor in Argentina, Brazil, Chile, Peru, Spain, and the United States in sweatshops, factories, and agriculture.
+Within the country, young Bolivian women and girls from rural areas were subjected to forced prostitution in urban areas.
+Members of indigenous communities, particularly in the Chaco region, were at risk of forced labor within the country.
+A significant number of Bolivian children were subjected to conditions of forced labor in mining, agriculture, and as domestic servants, and reports indicated some parents sold or rented out their children for forced labor in mining and agriculture near border areas with Peru.
+The country's porous borders facilitated the movement of undocumented migrants, some of whom may have been trafficked.
+In one case, Bolivian authorities identified 26 Haiti and children who were en route to Brazil for possible forced labor and forced prostitution.

-The Government of Bolivia does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-The government maintained significant law enforcement efforts against sex trafficking crimes, although it did not increase convictions of trafficking offenders, which remained disproportionately low compared with high the numbers of trafficking victims identified by Bolivian authorities.
+In 2010, the Government of Bolivia did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
+The government maintained significant law enforcement efforts against sex trafficking crimes, although it did not increase convictions of trafficking offenders, which remained disproportionately low compared with the high numbers of trafficking victims identified by Bolivian authorities.
 The government did not show evidence of adequately addressing forced labor, and services available to individuals subjected to forced labor and repatriated Bolivians who were trafficked abroad were generally lacking.
 While many of Bolivia's anti-trafficking initiatives remained dependent on international donor funding, the government has initiated a project to significantly dedicate more law enforcement officers and prosecutors toward the investigation prosecution of trafficking offenses over the next year.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country on the "Tier 2 Watchlist" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country on the "Tier 2 Watchlist" in 2017 and 2023.